Saturday, March 31, 2012

 Roy Orbison with one of his biggest career hits...

-1962: Connie Francis hit #1 in the U.S. with "Dont' Break the Heart That Loves You".
+1962: Connie Francis hit #1 in the U.S. with "Don't Break The Heart That Loves You".
 Bruce Channel gave way with "Hey!
 Baby" while Shelley Fabares was up nicely from 11 to 3 with "Johnny Angel".
 Roy Orbison was up to 4 with "Dream Baby" while Kenny Ball & His Jazzmen dropped with the former #2 hit "Midnight In Moscow".
-The rest of the Top 10: "Slow Twistin'" from Chubby Checker, Don & Juan with "What's Your Name", the Sensations fell with "Let Me In", Elvis Presley registered his 28th Top 10 hit and 54th overall in hist seven years with "Good Luck Charm", which moved from 14-9 and Sam Cooke had #10--"Twistin' the Night Away".
+The rest of the Top 10: "Slow Twistin'" from Chubby Checker, Don & Juan with "What's Your Name", the Sensations fell with "Let Me In", Elvis Presley registered his 28th Top 10 hit and 54th overall in just seven years with "Good Luck Charm", which moved from 14-9 and Sam Cooke had #10--"Twistin' The Night Away".

 1962: The Beatles ventured to the South of England, appearing at the Subscription Rooms in Stroud.
 The Rebel Rousers joined them in a concert that would cost 5 schillings, or about 70 cents.

-1964: The Beatles filmed a "live" television performance for use in the movie A Hard Day's Night.
-The songs that made it to the film were "I Should Have Known Better", "She Loves You", "And I Love Her" and "Tell Me Why".
+1964: The Beatles filmed a "live" television performance at the Scale Theatre for use in the movie A Hard Day's Night.
+The songs that made it to the film were "I Should Have Known Better", "And I Love Her", "She Loves You", and "Tell Me Why".

 1966: The Elvis Presley movie Frankie and Johnnie premiered in Baton Rouge, Louisiana.

-1967: Jimi Hendrix stunned fans at the Astoria in London, England when he set his guitar on fire.
-It was the first of many times Hendrix would pull the stunt, seen by most people at Woodstock.
+1967: Jimi Hendrix stunned fans at the Astoria in London, England when he poured lighter fluid on his Stratocaster guitar, smashed it, and set it on fire.
+Hendrix suffered hand burns, not to mention the burns to his ego, but it was the first of many times Hendrix would pull the stunt.

 1968: Bobby Sherman starred in an episode of The F.B.I. on ABC-TV.